 - Overseas visitors staying over

-- Students regularly moving from one premises to another
+- Students regularly moving from one premise to another

 Travel Guide Before & During Your Flight